Richard Attwood: Formula One and other single-seat series

 Attwood driving a BRM P261 Formula One car, identical (apart from engine capacity) to the one which he drove in the Tasman Series in 1966 and 1967.

-In 1966 Attwood competed in Australia and New Zealand as a part of BRM's Tasman Series squad.
+In 1966, Attwood competed in Australia and New Zealand as a part of BRM's Tasman Series squad.
 His Tasman performances were very promising, including a win at Levin, but despite this – perhaps due to his underwhelming 1965 Formula One performances and growing success in sports cars – Attwood sat out the majority of the and Formula One seasons.
-His only appearance came as a substitute for works-Cooper driver Pedro Rodríguez at the 1967 Canadian Grand Prix, bringing the Cooper-Maserati home in 10th place.
-During 1966 he maintained his run of form in Formula Two, taking victory in the Rome Grand Prix and a second place at Pau in 1966, but concentrated firmly on sports cars in 1967.
+His only appearance came as a substitute for works-Cooper driver Pedro Rodríguez at the 1967 Canadian Grand Prix, bringing the Cooper-Maserati home in tenth place.
+During 1966, he maintained his run of form in Formula Two, taking victory in the Rome Grand Prix and a second place at Pau in 1966, but concentrated firmly on sports cars in 1967.

-After Mike Spence's death during practice for the 1968 Indianapolis 500 race Attwood rejoined the BRM works team, now run by Parnell, as his replacement.
+After Mike Spence's death during practice for the 1968 Indianapolis 500 race, Attwood rejoined the BRM works team, now run by Parnell, as his replacement.
 Attwood's first race on his return was perhaps his most spectacular, taking fastest lap in the 1968 Monaco Grand Prix, on his way to a strong second-place finish behind Graham Hill's works Lotus.
 However, results declined through the remainder of the season, and four races from the end Attwood was himself replaced by Bobby Unser.

-Always something of a Monaco specialist, it was in the principality that Richard Attwood made his final Formula One start.
+Always something of a Monaco specialist, it was in the principality that Attwood made his final Formula One start.
 Colin Chapman brought in the Briton as substitute for the injured Jochen Rindt, driving the Lotus 49B.
 He finished in a respectable fourth-place.
 Although this was his last Formula One drive, he did appear at the 1969 German Grand Prix in a Formula Two Brabham for Frank Williams, where he finished sixth overall, and second in the Formula Two class.